 HOW TO RECORD 4-CHANNEL TRACKS WITH CONRAD DR3 + ONBOARD PC AUDIO IN FL STUDIO

-1. Hold [Effect] button and press [Power] button on Conrad DR3
+1. Hold [Effect] button and then simultaneously press [Power] button on Conrad DR3

 3. Install Asio4All drivers and select it as a default input/output device in FL Studio settings: